 American Express business loans review

-Collateral-free small business financing straight from your trusted credit card provider.
+Streamlined financing straight from your credit card provider.

-American Express business loans are unsecured fixed-term loans for small businesses.
+Yes, American Express offers unsecured fixed-rate loans for small businesses.
 You have two options:

 - Direct deposit business loan.
 Financing for one-time expenses to help grow your business.
-Use it to cover the cost of moving, open another location, buy inventory in bulk — just about any large expense that can give your business an edge.
+Use it to cover the cost of moving, opening another location, buying inventory in bulk — just about any large expense that can give your business an edge.

 - Credit card debt consolidation.
 Use this loan to consolidate debt from up to four US bank-issued commercial credit cards.